richafnu/Viva/Viva/glint/setup/preview-filter-lifecycle-programs.md

 >[!TIP]
 > When reviewing the introduction and summary for each item, ensure that:
 > - Rating scale is as expected (1-5 or 1-7)
-> - Rating scale labels are written as expected (Strongly Disagree/Strongly Agree)
+> - Rating scale labels are written as expected (Strongly Disagree - Strongly Agree)
 > - Comments are available
 > - Items can't be skipped, unless intended
 > - Macros appear as actual values and don't show up as macros